 Cameron has over 20 years of experience of inter partes proceedings at the EPO, both defending and attacking, and he is one of only a handful of attorneys to have represented a patentee in an EPO opposition (and subsequent appeal) involving more than 15 opponents.
 Although most of this work has been in the biotechnology field (including defence of the ground-breaking “Southern” array patents held by Oxford Gene Technology and two decades of work on meningococcal vaccines) his experience in EPO oppositions means that he has often been engaged to defend patents which provide crucial protection and exclusivity for blockbuster pharmaceuticals and biologics, including patents on their formulations, salts and dosing regimens.
 This has been both as lead counsel at the EPO but also in a support role for national litigations.

 Beyond the UK and the EPO, Cameron has worked on re-examinations, interferences and arbitrations in the USA, and has co-ordinated parallel invalidity proceedings involving more than a dozen jurisdictions across six continents.
 He was also among the first to exploit the commercial value of the ECJ’s decision on supplementary protection certificates in Biogen vs. SmithKline Beecham.
 As a result, Cameron receives regular praise in the main independent guides to the legal profession.
-In 2016 he was noted in Chambers & Partners as being “intelligent and down-to-earth, a pleasure to encounter”, and in the MIP’s 2014 IP Stars he was described as someone who can “develop clever, effective legal strategies in both prosecution and opposition proceedings” with “a remarkable ability to divine the strategies of his clients’ competitors”.
+He is recognised as having “great business acumen and a strategic mind” (Chambers & Partners 2019) and for being “a very strategic analyst” (IAM Patent 1000 2019).

 Cameron graduated from the University of Oxford where his work on the folding thermodynamics of fibronectin type III modules was awarded the university research prize and contributed to his first class degree.